sdingwan/kick-chat-translator/README.md

 # 🤖 Kick Chat Translator Bot

-A real-time chat translator bot for Kick.com that automatically detects non-English messages and translates them to English using Azure Translator API.
+A real-time chat translator bot for Kick.com that automatically detects non-English messages and translates them to English using Azure Translator API by default.
+Optionally, you can use Hugging Face models for self-hosted translation.

 ## ✨ Features